aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1/readme.md

 - K-means typically converges to a local minimum of the objective function.
 However, the final clustering result can be sensitive to the initial choice of centroids.

-### Basic Omplementation of The K-Means Clustering Algorithm in Python:
+### Basic Implementation of The K-Means Clustering Algorithm in Python:

 ```Python
 import numpy as np